 See a New Film

 The Urban Institute for Contemporary Arts only shows documentaries, independent, or international films – all great for broadening cinematic horizons.
-The Breadwinner film starts on January 5 and follows a young girl in Afghanistan in 2001 who must dress as a boy to help her family.
-Tickets are $8 for non-members or only $4 if you’re a member.
+Tickets are $10 for non-members or only $5 if you’re a member.

 Get Lost in Pages

 Grab some new books to pass the winter hours, and if you have a Saturday morning to spare, check out Mindstorm Saturdays at the Grand Rapids Public Library.
-From 10AM - 12PM on December 16 and 23 and January 6, drop in and explore the art and science of robotics using LEGO Mindstorms EV3 kits.
+From 10AM - 12PM on select weekends, drop in and explore the art and science of robotics using LEGO Mindstorms EV3 kits.
 There is no pre-registration necessary and it’s free.

 Your family will be transported into a galaxy far, far away with an IMAX film at Celebration!
 Cinema.